Train & Railroad Accident Lawyer in Jacksonville

 Under 45 U.S.C. – 51, the railroad is required to provide sufficient equipment to accomplish any given task.
 If a tool or work method is up to the task, it is sufficient.
 If a tool or method (even one that is deemed safe) falls short, it is insufficient.
 By arguing the grounds of sufficiency versus insufficiency, the issue of safety can be avoided and liability is more appropriately triggered under the provisions as provided by the FELA.
 While the concept has been largely lost over time, insufficiency should be introduced as a parallel theory to safety when seeking recovery and compensation for an injured worker.
 It is equally important that the railroad ensure the workplace is “sufficient” and “safe.”

 Representing Cases of Railroad Injury & Wrongful Death

 Freight and passenger trains are very powerful machines and have the potential to cause major property damage and serious personal injury.

 Railroad Injury with Holt Harrell

 When the unexpected happens, the emotional and financial toll on victims and their families can be overwhelming.
-If you or a loved one were injured in a train accident, Jacksonville attorney Jamie Holland provides aggressive representation to railroad workers, pedestrians and passengers to include:
+If you or a loved one were injured in a train accident, the Jacksonville personal injury attorneys at Harrell and Harrell provide aggressive representation to railroad workers, pedestrians and passengers to include: